 Form-Based Code is NOT compatible with the Fircrest ideal.
 That is, preserving the city's character cannot be done with any more expansion of FBC.
+Staff Response to #16

 The City has not indicated in the 2024 Draft Comprehensive Plan that it will further expand the footprint of the Form Based Code/Mixed Use zoning districts.
 Any expansion would require a Comprehensive Plan land use map amendment and/or rezoning, subject to City Council approval.